-When it comes to enterprise use cases for other reality, one of the best is the ability to help teams collaborate on projects.
+When it comes to enterprise use cases for other realities, one of the best solutions is helping teams collaborate on projects.
 VR and AR increase the productivity of designers, architects, realtors, sales managers – all those who work with data visualization.

 Take, for example, The Wild.
 It is a collaboration platform for the architect and design teams.
 Recently, it has launched Oculus Quest support.
 No matter where the colleagues are, they can work together on the project by modeling objects in real size.
 The enterprise engineering software allows joining up to eight people to meet in a fully synchronized virtual space.
 It integrates with Revit, SketchUp, and other 3D tools.